North Wales Coastal Cycleway / Cycle Path

 The official path ends at a toucan crossing just after a children's paddling pool on the promenade.

-To access the next section of the coastal route at West Shore, Llandudno, one can go along the sea front at North Shore to the cenotaph near the pier and turn Left down a dual carriage way called Gloddaeth Avenue.
-After a first busy section with roundabouts this pleasant boulevard is wide and safe to cycle on.
+We recommend that to access the next section of the coastal route at West Shore, Llandudno, one can go along the promenade at North Shore to the cenotaph near the pier and turn Left down a dual carriage way called Gloddaeth Avenue.
+After a first busy section with roundabouts this pleasant boulevard is wide and safe to cycle on, though CTC is campaigning for a cycle path to be created along it.

 Photos of Pensarn to Llandudno section